 Labour MPs in call for benefits U-turn after change to winter fuel payment cut

-Pensioners who earn less than £35,000 will receive the winter fuel payment, the Chancellor has said.
+Labour MPs call for benefit cuts to be scrapped after winter fuel payment U-turn

+Rachel Reeves has announced that around nine million more pensioners will receive the fuel payment this year

-Labour backbenchers have called for a Government U-turn on planned disability benefit cuts, after Chancellor Rachel Reeves restored winter fuel payments to a majority of pensioners.
+Labour backbenchers are urging the Government to reconsider planned disability benefit cuts following the restoration of winter fuel payments to the majority of pensioners by Rachel Reeves.

-Ms Reeves’ £1.25 billion plan unveiled on Monday will see automatic payments worth up to £300 given to pensioners with an income less than £35,000 a year.
+The chancellor's £1.25 billion initiative, revealed on Monday, will provide automatic payments of up to £300 to pensioners with an income below £35,000 annually.

-It followed last year’s decision to strip pensioners of the previously universal scheme, unless they claimed certain benefits, such as pension credit.
+This decision reverses last year's removal of the universal scheme for pensioners, which was reinstated for those claiming specific benefits like pension credit.

-Nadia Whittome, the Labour MP for Nottingham East, warned ministers they risked making a “similar mistake” if they tighten the eligibility criteria for personal independence payments, known as Pip.
+Nadia Whittome, Labour MP for Nottingham East, cautioned ministers against repeating a "similar mistake" by tightening eligibility criteria for Personal Independence Payments (PIP).

-Leeds East MP Richard Burgon called on pensions minister Torsten Bell to “listen now” so that backbenchers can help the Government “get it right”.
+Richard Burgon, MP for Leeds East, implored pensions minister Torsten Bell to heed the concerns of backbenchers, offering their assistance to help the Government “get it right.”

 In her warning, Ms Whittome said she was not asking Mr Bell “to keep the status quo or not to support people into work” and added: “I’m simply asking him not to cut disabled people’s benefits.”